Center for Diabetes Control

-Through the Center for Diabetes Control, your diabetes healthcare team is made up of you, your physician, a nurse, a dietitian, a pharmacist all of whom have received the most up-to-date training in the most current methods of treating diabetes.
+Through the Center for Diabetes Control, your diabetes healthcare team is made up of you, your physician, a nurse, a dietitian and a pharmacist, all of whom have received the most up-to-date training in the most current methods of treating diabetes.
 Most clinical staff members of the Center hold Certified Diabetes Educator (CDE) status from the National Certification which means they possesses distinct and specialized diabetes-related education,